Grants For College—Find Free Money for Students

 Finding Additional Grants

-In addition to state and federal grants or grants offered through a student’s college or university, private companies and nonprofits may also offer grants.
-Students may have to do a little leg work to find these opportunities, but a chance at free money for college can be worth a little time invested up-front.
+In addition to state and federal grants or grants, private companies and nonprofits may also offer grants.
+Students may have to do a little leg work to find these opportunities, but a chance at free money for college can be worth a little time invested up front.
 Online databases like Scholarships.com have a variety of grant opportunities for students to peruse.

 The Takeaway

 College grants are a helpful way for eligible students to pay for school and reduce student debt.
-Nearly half of students used grants to pay a portion of their college and education expenses in 2019-2020.
+In 2022-2023, scholarships and grants were used by 76% of families and covered 29% of costs.

 Photo credit: iStock/Deejpilot